AlexanderSlav/AlignmentFaking/README.md

 # AI Alignment Testing Framework

-This project implements a testing framework to study alignment and compliance behaviors in AI models, inspired by research from ["On the Reliability of Chain-of-Thought Reasoning in Large Language Models"](https://arxiv.org/pdf/2412.14093).
+This project implements a testing framework to study alignment and compliance behaviors in AI models, based on ["On the Reliability of Chain-of-Thought Reasoning in Large Language Models"](https://arxiv.org/pdf/2412.14093).

 ## Overview